13 Jul TME MES Helps Food Manufacturer: Traceability Solutions & Highest Food Safety Standards

 Warehouse personnel use PDTs to receive shipments.
 TME enables the user to select from only those suppliers with open purchase orders to minimize the amount of data that passes across the network.
 After the PO is selected the user is forced to enter configurable attribute data for the received shipment, such as condition and temperature.
 Next, all items were received collecting the vendor lot code from each item and one or more labels are printed to go on the pallet(s).
 Items can be put on hold as needed prior to QA being performed and the items being accepted or rejected.

-By scanning the barcode labels that were printed at the receiving dock, Trans-Ocean is able to digitally track inventory as it is transferred from one location to another on the production floor.
-Trans-Ocean portions dry, wet and frozen ingredients in separate areas.
-With TME software, Trans-Ocean is able to control and track the ingredients used at each process step, by lot number consumed, to the batch being produced.
+By scanning the barcode labels that were printed at the receiving dock, the company is able to digitally track inventory as it is transferred from one location to another on the production floor.
+It is important to note that the company also portions dry, wet and frozen ingredients in separate areas.
+With TME software, they are able to control and track the ingredients used at each process step, by lot number consumed, to the batch being produced.

 If production rejects material for one reason or another, it is recycled into future batches as appropriate.
 This recycled product is monitored to ensure that it is kept at the strict time and temperature constraints set by the HACCP guidelines for raw seafood.

 When the finished product is ready for packaging personnel scan the recipe and then scan the box of bags with the PDT.
 By doing this TME verifies that the correct bags are used and captures the lot code of the bags to consume the bags into the product for future genealogy.